komalpadval13/moodify-music-recommender/README.md

          pip install -r requirements.txt

   3. Configure API Keys
-     Replace the placeholders in music_recommender.py with your own credentials:␣␣
+     - Replace the placeholders in music_recommender.py with your own credentials:
-     Spotify: Get from Spotify Developer Dashboard ␣␣
+     - Spotify: Get from Spotify Developer Dashboard
-     YouTube: Get from Google Cloud Console␣␣
+     - YouTube: Get from Google Cloud Console

-     replace it with your API keys
+     - replace it with your API keys

          SPOTIFY_CLIENT_ID = 'your_client_id'
          SPOTIFY_CLIENT_SECRET = 'your_client_secret'